weyoss/redis-smq/docs/api/classes/QueueRateLimit.md

 ▸ **set**(`queue`, `rateLimit`, `cb`): `void`

-Set a rate limit for a specific queue.
+Sets a rate limit for a specific queue.

 Rate limiting is a common practice to control how many messages can be processed within a certain timeframe, preventing overload on consumers and